An illustration of scales, representing software integration.

 So how do you find the right tool for you?

-What are common options for software integration?
+8 common options for software integration

 The integration triangle has three points: ease, breadth, and depth.
 Here’s what they mean: